Benjamin Campbell

 Research

 My research falls in with life history; the evolutionary study of the human life course.
 I focus on steroid hormones as a critical link between energetics, the brain and the timing of childhood growth, pubertal maturation, and senescence.
-In the first phase of my career I did fieldwork in Africa, including time with the Turkana and Ariaal pastoralists of northern Kenya.
-I focused on the impact of ecological factors on hormones (mostly testosterone) and the male life course.
-More recently, I have shifted my attention to adrenarche (the onset of adrenal DHEAS production) and its role in middle childhood.
-I have published a series of theoretical papers suggest that the primary impact of DHEAS is to promote brain development in humans and the great apes.
-I am now looking for collaborators with which to test this hypothesis.
-In addition to my core research, I have also supervised graduate students on topics ranging from primate growth, development and reproduction, to the understanding of evolution among museum patrons and college students.
+My early work included fieldwork among Turkana and Ariaal pastoralists of northern Kenya, as well as school boys in Zimbabwe.
+I focused on the impact of ecological factors on hormones (mostly testosterone) on male puberty and aging.
+Since then, I have shifted my attention to adrenarche (the onset of adrenal DHEAS production) and its role in middle childhood, including a series of theoretical papers suggesting that the emergence of middle childhood is related to the impact of DHEAS on brain development in humans and the great apes.
+Most recently, I have begun to explore the development of adiposity among foraging population for what they can tell us about the evolution of energetic trade-offs in human growth and development.
+I have also supervised graduate students on topics ranging from primate growth, development & reproduction, to the understanding of evolution among museum patrons and college students, to chronic pain among global war on terrorism veterans.

 Link to my ResearchGate site